rust-bio/rust-bio-tools/README.md

 [![Travis](https://img.shields.io/travis/rust-bio/rust-bio-tools.svg?style=flat-square)](https://travis-ci.org/rust-bio/rust-bio-tools)

 A set of fast and robust command line utilities for bioinformatics tasks based on Rust-Bio.
+Rust-Bio-Tools provides a command `rbt`, which currently supports the following operations:

+* a linear time implementation for fuzzy matching of two vcf/bcf files (`rbt vcf-match`)
+* a vcf/bcf to txt converter, that flexibly allows to select tags and properly handles multiallelic sites (`rbt vcf-to-txt`)
+* a linear time round-robin FASTQ splitter that splits a given FASTQ files into a given number of chunks (`rbt fastq-split`)
+* a linear time extraction of depth information from BAMs at given loci (`rbt bam-depth`)

-Functionality is added as it is needed by the authors.
+Further functionality is added as it is needed by the authors.
 Any contributions are highly welcome.

 ## Installation